-HIA welcomes the release of the Draft Riverina-Murray Regional Plan for public comment.
-The Riverina-Murray Region an important area covering much of southern NSW and establishing a clear plan to manage its growth over the next 20 years is essential for existing and future residents of the Region.
+HIA welcomes the release of the Draft New England Regional Plan for public comment.
+The New England Region is an important area covering much of northern NSW and establishing a clear plan to manage its growth over the next 20 years is an essential for the existing and future residents of the Region.